 Quality Options With Features That Matter After 60

 As walking becomes more regular, footwear often becomes more noticeable.
-The shoes below reflect different features that can matter more over time, depending on how and where someone walks.
+The shoes below reflect different features that may matter over time, depending on how and where someone walks.

 Brooks Addiction Walker 2

 Some walkers are drawn to footwear that feels solid and predictable underfoot.
-Some walkers notice that a firmer sole helps them feel more grounded, particularly on uneven surfaces or during longer walks.
-This type of support can feel reassuring for those who prefer a consistent, steady walking experience.
+A firmer sole can feel grounding, particularly on uneven surfaces or during longer walks.
+This type of support may feel reassuring for those who prefer a consistent, steady experience.

 HOKA Bondi SR

 For others, comfort is most noticeable in how softly the foot meets the ground.
-The thicker midsole in this style can feel gentler on hard surfaces, which some people appreciate during longer or more frequent walks.
+A thicker midsole can feel gentler on hard surfaces, which some people appreciate during longer or more frequent walks.

 New Balance 928v3

-Many walkers find themselves looking for something that sits between firmness and softness.
-Features like a supportive heel, roomier toe box, and overall stability can make daily walking feel easier and more predictable.
+Many walkers look for something that sits between firmness and softness.
+Features such as a supportive heel, roomier toe box, and overall stability can make daily walking feel easier and more predictable.

 If your current shoes already feel comfortable and stable, there is no need to change them.
 Shoes do not create the habit — walking does.